judss/JordanGW1/README.md

 - 👋 Hi, I’m @JordanGW1
 - 👀 I’m interested in ...
 C#, SQL, Javascript
-- 🌱 I’m currently learning ...
-Azure
+- 🌱 I’m currently learning ... .Net7 Web API in more depth
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...